FluffoCJ/StatCat/README.md

 # StatCat - Work in progress system fetch written in rust.
-If you wanna try this for whatever reason create a config file at ~/.config/statcat/config.toml and copy the example config.
+If you wanna try or use this for whatever reason create a config file at ~/.config/statcat/config.toml and copy the example config.

 #### Features
 ##### Implemented
+All of these work on my system but havent been tested on other systems:
 - Kernel
 - Distro Name
 - Hostname